-The County is currently evaluating the community's needs and further COVID-19 impacts to determine how remaining funds will be expended.
-Opportunities include but are not limited to: investing in the community; long tern needs for drinking water projects; long term needs for wastewater and stormwater projects; addressing negative economic impacts of disproportionately impacted communities and economically disadvantaged; addressing educational disparities exacerbated by COVID-19, including educational services and workforce training; promoting healthy childhood environments; and additional provisions of government services to benefit and serve the community through revenue replacement opportunities.
+The County continues to evaluate the community's needs and the status of approved projects to ensure remaining funds will be expended in accordance with Treasury guidelines.
+Opportunities include but are not limited to: investing in the community; long term needs for drinking water projects; long term needs for wastewater and stormwater projects; addressing negative economic impacts of disproportionately impacted communities and economically disadvantaged; addressing educational disparities exacerbated by COVID-19, including educational services and workforce training; promoting healthy childhood environments; and additional provisions of government services to benefit and serve the community through revenue replacement opportunities.